Five Screwed-Up Classic Marvel Plots

 There were some villains out there that made such elaborately complex plans only to be foiled by their own hidden incompetency that if you listen carefully you can hear a sad trombone in the background.

 The Skrulls are a race of shapeshifting aliens that just love to conquer worlds for their Emperor.
 Earth seemed to be an awesome place for a new colony of Skrulls to set up a base and infiltrate leaders at the highest levels.
-The only problem was these four pesky super-powered Earthlings that seemed to be getting all of the right media attention.
+The only problem was these four pesky, super-powered Earthlings that seemed to be getting all of the right media attention.
+Can’t have that.

 So the scouting party of four Skrulls decides to launch a negative public relations campaign against the Fantastic Four.
 Of course, their attempts at discrediting the FF go awry and the scouting party is caught by Reed Richards and the gang.